Garland scores 25 points, Cavaliers hold off Heat 104-100 - NewsBreak

-Darius Garland scored 25 points, Donovan Mitchell added 18 and the Cavaliers assured themselves of a second consecutive winning season with a 104-100 victory over the Miami Heat on Wednesday night.
+MIAMI (AP) — Darius Garland scored 25 points, Donovan Mitchell added 18 and the Cleveland Cavaliers assured themselves of a second consecutive winning season with a 104-100 victory over the Miami Heat on Wednesday night.

-The Cavaliers allowed the Heat to shoot 57% in the first three quarters — then cranked up the defense and limited Miami to 29% in the fourth quarter.

-“The grit and the resilience that we showed,” Bickerstaff said.
-“It was an ugly fourth quarter for both teams.
-These are two really good defenses that put you in difficult situations, forced a ton of turnovers both ways, but I thought our guys did a great job of maintaining their poise.”

 Jarrett Allen had 15 points and 12 rebounds for Cleveland.
 Evan Mobley also scored 15 points, and Isaac Okoro had 13.